Value and Benefits of a Paramedic Certification

 - Monetary differentials

-- Employees working for CAMTS accredited medical transport programs are now required to have their FP-C or CCP-P certification.
+- Employees working for CAMTS accredited medical transport programs are required to obtain their FP-C or CCP-C certification witin two years of hire.

 - Assures both the general public and employer that the certificant is competent and current.